ringlej/ptxdist/doc/daily_work.rst

 *next*, *stepi*, *nexti*, *until* and so on.

-.. note:: It might be impossible for GDB to find debug symbols for components like the main C runtime library.
+.. note:: It might be impossible for GDB to find debug symbols for components like the main C run-time library.
 In this case they where stripped while building the toolchain.
-There is a switch in the OSELAS.Toolchain menu to keep the debug symbols also for the C runtime library.
+There is a switch in the OSELAS.Toolchain menu to keep the debug symbols also for the C run-time library.
 But be warned: This will enlarge the OSELAS.Toolchain installation on your harddisk!
 When the toolchain was built with the debug symbols kept, it will be also possible for GDB to debug C library